matthewtolman/matthewtolman.com/data/matthew-tolman/articles/2024-11-fast-csv-parsing-in-zig.md

 Overall, this did well.
 I was able to parse a 12MB file in **57ms** in release mode on my old Intel-based MacBook Pro.

+> Note: For all benchmarks, I'm using the same machine, same release config, and I'm pre-loading the file in memory.

 Below is a usage example of my parser:

 ```zig